-- The debtor is currently in default on any of its debt. - The debtor has declared or is in the process of declaring bankruptcy or entering into a similar process. - There is significant doubt as to whether the debtor will continue to be a going concern. - Currently, the debtor has securities that have been delisted, are in the process of being delisted, or are under threat of being delisted from an exchange as a result of trading or financial difficulties. - Based on estimates and projections that only encompass the current business capabilities, the bank forecasts that the debtor's entity-specific cash flows will be insufficient to service the debt (both interest and principal) in accordance with the contractual terms of the existing agreement through maturity.
-Thus actual payment default may not yet have occurred. - Absent the modification, the debtor cannot obtain funds from sources other than the existing creditors at an effective interest rate equal to the current market interest rate for similar debt for a non-distressed debtor.
+- the debtor is currently in default on any of its debt; - the debtor has declared or is in the process of declaring bankruptcy or entering into a similar process; - there is significant doubt as to whether the debtor will continue to be a going concern; - currently, the debtor has securities that have been delisted, are in the process of being delisted, or are under threat of being delisted from an exchange as a result of trading or financial difficulties; - based on estimates and projections that only encompass the current business capabilities, the bank forecasts that the debtor's entity-specific cash flows will be insufficient to service the debt (both interest and principal) in accordance with the contractual terms of the existing agreement through maturity.
+Thus actual payment default may not yet have occurred; and - absent the modification, the debtor cannot obtain funds from sources other than the existing creditors at an effective interest rate equal to the current market interest rate for similar debt for a non-distressed debtor.

-Where the modification of contractual payment terms of a loan represents a concession for economic or legal reasons relating to the borrower's financial difficulty, and is a concession that we would not otherwise consider, then the renegotiated loan is disclosed as impaired in accordance with our impaired loan disclosure convention, unless the concession is insignificant and there are no other indicators of impairment.
+Where the modification of contractual payment terms of a loan represents a concession for economic or legal reasons relating to the borrower's financial difficulty, and is a concession that the group would not otherwise consider, then the renegotiated loan is disclosed as impaired, unless the concession is insignificant and there are no other indicators of impairment.